-How we manage your homeowners or condominium association in Arlington
+How we handle your homeowners or condominium association in Arlington

-If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
 Typically the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to turn in the old passes before new passes can be issued.
+Occasionally, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference

-a handy archive for rental investors in Arlington
+a free archive for rental investors in Arlington

 - Collections and evictions